 After loading CLSQL, you can execute the test suite.
 A configuration file named .clsql-test.config must be created in your home directory.
-There are instructures on the format of that file in the tests/tests.lisp file in the CLSQL source directory.
-After creating that file, you can run the test suite with ASDF:
+There are instructures on the format of that file in the tests/README.
+After creating .clsql-test.config, you can run the test suite with ASDF:

-'''

 (asdf:operate 'asdf:test-op 'clsql)

-'''

 Chapter 2.
-UncommonSQL
+CommonSQL Tutorial